Author: Adventures

 Educational Missions: Redefining Field Trips

 Redefine “field trip” this year as you take your students on a week of ministry and cultural education.
 These special mission trips will expose your young people to the needs of the world and provide plenty of opportunities for experiential learning.
 AIM staff will provide the opportunity to learn about and experience the local culture at or near the ministry location so your group can make the most of the experience.
-During the trip, the project leader will regularly challenge the students, asking what they’ve learned each day.
+During the trip, the mission leader will regularly challenge the students, asking what they’ve learned each day.
 You will also have a day to sight-see and...

 Continue reading